 All the Stratemeyer books were published under house pseudonyms.
 The Green Cameo Mystery was reportedly plotted by Edna Stratemeyer Squier, and written by Mildred Wirt Benson.
 The Mansion of Secrets was reportedly plotted by Harriet Stratemeyer Adams, and written by Anna Perot Rose Wright.
 Mildred Wirt Benson, the real author of many of the early Nancy Drew books, is just now emerging from anonymity.

 A chess mystery.
 A young sleuth helps clear up a mystery of identity during a children's chess tournament by putting indelible red ink on a kid's neck.
+(This book has been identified by readers.
+It is John and the Chess Men (1953) by Helen Weissenstein.
+It is designed to help introduce young readers to the world of chess.)

 A mystery solved by an entire troop of Brownies (and the author points out what an unusual "protagonist" this is).
 It takes place in a house surviving from the Revolutionary War (or was it the Civil War?), one which contains a secret passage.
 (This book has been identified by my alert readers!
 It is The Mystery of the Old Fisk House by Mary Shiverick Fishler and Lois Hamilton Fuller.
 A review on this site is hopefully coming up soon.)